|Outpatient Rehabilitation and Sports Medicine Services

 swallowing treatment with a Speech Language Pathologist.
 MBS studies are available

-at both Upper Chesapeake Medical Center and Harford Memorial Hospital.
+at both University of Maryland Upper Chesapeake Medical Center (UM UCMC) and University of Maryland Harford Memorial Hospital (UM HMH).
 A doctor's

 order is required.